 Many requests from the ATO will seek some action including the idea of setting up a repayment plan to pay the outstanding tax debt.
 These plans, whilst apparently helpful in relieving the immediate pressure from the tax office, can have the effect of committing a director to personal liability for a company tax debt.

-The problem then for small business owners if they sign up to such an agreement is that not only are they trying to avoid the prospect of liquidation for their company but that they know they will then face bankruptcy and the subsequent loss all their personal assets in cases where the repayment plan fails.
+The problem then for small business owners if they sign up for such an agreement is that not only are they trying to avoid the prospect of liquidation for their company but they know they will then face bankruptcy and the subsequent loss of all their personal assets in cases where the repayment plan fails.

 If you currently have a tax debt with the ATO and you receive a call or letter asking for payment, we strongly recommend that you seek immediate help from an experienced insolvency practitioner or liquidator who understands and who is a specialist in dealing with tax debts of this type.